Marvel Studios / The Walt Disney Company

 First Aired on August 18, 2022, on Disney+.

 She-Hulk: Attorney at Law launched with a ton of controversy.
-Words like “woke” and “feminism” dominated the headlines and the first episode of the series seemed to definitively divide fans into two distinct camps: those who hated it for what they deemed to be its obvious agendas, and those who loved it because they celebrated those alleged agendas.
+Words like “woke” and “feminism” dominated the headlines, and the first episode of the series seemed to definitively divide fans into two distinct camps: those who hated it for what they deemed to be its obvious agendas, and those who loved it because they celebrated those alleged agendas.
 Personally, I don’t think that’s completely fair, because it leaves me as a viewer in an uncomfortable place of feeling like if I bash She-Hulk in any way, I’m going to be painted as a disgruntled white male that hates women and opposes change … and that simply is not true.
 On the other hand, if I praise the show, I’m going to be labeled a “whiny liberal” or a “spineless pushover” or whatever other derogatory term someone can come up with, and I don’t think that’s true either.

 Also, I do not allow myself to get all worked up over the kinds of themes and philosophies that have divided so many people over this show.
 I’m just not a very political person and I’m not a chauvinistic person and I don’t get triggered by things that trigger a lot of other people.
 As I’ve written before in other reviews, when it comes to these Marvel shows and films, I simply look for good, well-told stories and good, well-acted characters that entertain me and inspire me, and good, well-made movies and shows.
 I want things to look good in terms of costumes and special effects and I want things to make sense in terms of plot and narrative.
 That’s what my expectations amount to in a nutshell.